SAP-archive/c4c-apple-watch-chart-example/README.md

 This repository contains the sample code demonstrating how to connect an Apple Watch app to the SAP Digital for Customer Engagement OData API’s for both Accounts & Opportunities and render the Opportunity data in a animated dynamic bar chart.

+## Disclaimer ##
+<span style="color:red">Public access to the SAP Digital for Customer Engagement OData API is not supported currently.
+Customers/developers/partners should reach out to SAP for any such requests.
+For this sample your own login credentials will be used to access the OData API's</span>

 ## SCN Article ##
 You can read the SCN Blog Post that this code was created for here:

 http://scn.sap.com/community/cloud-for-customer/blog/2015/05/08/apple-watch-charting-using-cloud-for-customer-odata-api

+## Platforms ##
+This sample code is for WatchOS 1.X & iOS 8.0+ and runs on the following hardware:

+* iPhone 4S, 5, 5S, 5C, 6, 6 Plus
+* Apple Watch 1.x

 ## Screenshots ##
 ### iPhone ###